Multi step molecular biology workflows automated by Antha

-The automated Antha Type IIS construct assembly method assembles multiple DNA parts directly from clonal input vectors in a one-pot, room temperature reaction.
-DNA parts require no special preparation such as digestion, gel purification or PCR, increasing efficiency, fidelity and robustness.
-Further, the workflow automates transformation, plating out, and setting up of colony PCR.
+The automated Antha Type IIS Construct Assembly method combines multiple DNA parts directly from clonal input vectors in a one-pot, room temperature reaction.
+The DNA parts require no special preparation such as digestion, gel purification or PCR, increasing the efficiency, fidelity and robustness of this method.
+Further, the workflow automates the transformation, plating out, and setting up of the colony PCR.

-Upon upload of a simple design file specifying the parts and range of the desired constructs, Antha defines all the required pipetting steps to carry out the assemblies according to the design.
+After you upload a simple biological design file specifying the parts and the conditions of the assembly reaction, Antha defines all the required pipetting steps to carry out the assemblies according to your design.
 These pipetting instructions are sent directly to liquid handling robots that carry out the assembly.

-This ensures that complex DNA assemblies are run exactly to protocol, and frees the biologists to think about what constructs they want to test, not how to make them.
-The use of automation reduces the amount of time at the bench, and dramatically increases the number of assemblies that can be performed robustly.
+Antha ensures that complex DNA assemblies are run exactly to specification.
+It frees you to think about what constructs you want to test, not how to make them.
+And automation reduces the amount of time at the bench, dramatically increasing the number of assemblies that can be performed robustly.

 Higher throughput and increased process robustness

-The Antha Type IIS method assembles DNA parts directly from clonal vectors in a one-pot reaction, at room temperature.
-This makes it ideal for fully automated execution on simple liquid handling robots.
+The Antha Type IIS method assembles DNA parts directly from clonal vectors in a one-pot, room temperature reaction, making it ideal for full automation using simple liquid-handling robots.

-Antha Type IIS was developed by Synthace through an application of a Design of Experiments (DOE)-based optimisation to Golden Gate Assembly.
+Antha Type IIS was developed by Synthace by applying Design of Experiments (DOE) principles to Golden Gate Assembly.

-This yielded a process that gives colonies 100% of the time for 5-part assemblies, where >95% of those colonies contain the correct construct.
+This yielded a process that produces colonies 100% of the time for 5-part assemblies in which >95% of those colonies contain the correct construct.

-We have tested the optimised automated protocol under a range of conditions and have found it to be robust to variations in environmental conditions and input materials.
-This robustness has been shown with up to 5-part assemblies, and multiple Type IIS restriction enzymes.
+We have tested the optimised automated protocol under a range of conditions and found it can handle variations in environmental conditions and input materials.
+This robustness has been shown with up to 5-part assemblies and multiple Type IIS restriction enzymes.

 Case Study: 100% success rates with Automated Antibody Assembly

-Overall assembly timelines were reduced by a third compared to optimised conventional cloning protocols.
-Because the process was automated and controlled digitally, reproducing experiments was made easy for the user, as was tracking sample provenance during experiments.
+The overall assembly time was reduced by a third compared to their conventional optimised cloning protocol.
+Because the process was automated and controlled digitally, the software made reproducing experiments and tracking sample provenance simple and automatic.

 Ready to Revolutionise your Workflow?

-The example given here illustrates a proof of concept case for integrating Computer Aided Biology into your DNA Assembly workflows.
-With applications rapidly coming on-line for advanced bio processing solutions, construct assembly, assay development, and drivers for more pieces of lab hardware the opportunities for transforming your lab’s productivity are endless.
+This example illustrates a proof-of-concept case for how to integrate Computer Aided Biology into your DNA Assembly workflows.
+With applications rapidly coming online for advanced bio-processing solutions, construct assembly, assay development, and drivers for more types of lab hardware, the opportunities to transform your lab’s productivity are endless.